kazuph/rust-chart-worker/README.md

 - Returns the generated graph image in PNG format

 ### ⚠️ Error Responses
-- 405: Method Not Allowed - When accessed with methods other than POST
+- 405: Method Not Allowed - When accessed with methods other than GET or POST
-- 400: Bad Request - Invalid JSON or empty data array
+- 400: Bad Request - Invalid JSON/parameters or empty data array
 - 500: Internal Server Error - Error during graph generation

 ## 🚀 Deployment